2 Million Dollar Term Life Insurance | A Comprehensive Guide

 • Customizable Riders: Add-ons like accidental death or critical illness coverage enhance policy flexibility.

-• Increased Awareness: Younger generations are buying life insurance earlier, driven by greater financial awareness.
+• Increased Awareness: Younger generations are purchasing life insurance at a younger age, driven by greater financial literacy.

-• Competitive Pricing: More insurers entering the market lead to better rates.
+• Competitive Pricing: The entry of more insurers into the market leads to better rates.

 These trends make it easier and more affordable to secure a $2 million term life insurance policy.